As Musk gains influence, questions hover over US probes into his empire

 SpaceX already faces little regulatory scrutiny because the government has outsourced much of its space missions to Musk's rocket-and-satellite firm, according to two former SpaceX officials and a current government official familiar with the company’s interactions with NASA, the EPA and the Federal Aviation Administration (FAA).

-During a September summit, Musk labeled “insane” an EPA inquiry that resulted in SpaceX agreeing to a proposed $148,378 fine for dumping pollutants, which Musk said were actually “drinking water.”
+During a September summit, Musk labeled “insane” an EPA inquiry that resulted in SpaceX agreeing to a proposed US$148,378 fine for dumping pollutants, which Musk said were actually "drinking water".

-The FAA separately in September proposed fining SpaceX $633,000 for allegedly failing to follow license requirements and not getting approval for changes during two launches in 2023.
+The FAA separately in September proposed fining SpaceX US$633,000 for allegedly failing to follow license requirements and not getting approval for changes during two launches in 2023.

 Musk called for FAA chief Mike Whitaker to resign in September, shortly after the FAA fined SpaceX and delayed one of its launches.
 Whitaker said last month he would step down before Trump's term.